xames3/learn/docs/source/_documentation/introducing-learn.rst

 Conclusion
 **********

 Re-learning high school-level math in depth may seem boring but as we keep doing it repeatedly, it will become a good habit and help later in solving more complicated problems.
 Thus, through L.E.A.R.N I invite you to embark on an enlightening journey with me where I hope to untie the knots of mathematical formulae behind AI engagingly.
-To conclude this brief introduction, this website seeks to empower readers to comprehend the essence of AI beyond its surface.
+This website is essentially a collection of my experiences working on this subject and the lessons learned over the years.
+Briefly speaking, I will be discussing a variety of topics from math, science, ethics and philosophy.
+Through these discussions, readers will be able to think deeply about the essence of this modern technology and the future of humanity.
 Together, we embark on a voyage that reveals the intricate reasonings behind AI, unveiling the beauty and brilliance that drives this transformative field.

 If you read it completely, I would like to thank you for your time!